 Probably the easiest way to show the state of broadband is using two maps.
 The first map below reflects the broadband speeds that are reported today by the various ISPs to the FCC.
-Finley Engineering has overlaid passings (residence and business locations) on this map and counted customers using three designations of served, underserved, or unserved.
+We've categorized passings (residence and business locations) using the three designations of served, underserved, or unserved.
 These categories are important in the industry because they define the eligibility for broadband grants.
-On this map, the blue areas are considered unserved, and the orange areas are considered to have adequate broadband.
-This table is a quantification of the data in Map 8.
+On this map, the blue areas are considered unserved, the yellow areas are underserved, and only the orange areas are considered as having adequate broadband.